-- Gathering information on specific ESG risks and opportunities and the steps the issuer is taking to address them; - Seeking better public disclosure of material ESG risks and opportunities and the steps the issuer is taking to address them; - Encouraging more effective management of material ESG factors, when it believes they may impact the investment value; and - Where an issuer is lagging its peers on a material ESG issue, seeking a commitment for change, monitoring any changes, and encouraging continued improvements that are expected to positively impact the long-term value of the investment.
+- To seek better disclosure of ESG risks and opportunities and the steps the issuer is taking to address them. - To encourage more effective management of ESG factors when they may impact the investment value. - Where an issuer is lagging its peers on a material ESG issue, to monitor and encourage continued improvements that will positively impact the long-term value of an investment.